 But why do this?
 The majority of canoe trippers don’t run rapids and they have enviably light canoes.
 If they come across a rapid on a river trip, it’s an annoyance that needs to be portaged around.
 For the whitewater trippers, this is the reason they are there.
 Now it’s not all about the whitewater.
 The whitewater folks also enjoy all the other aspects of canoe tripping—being out in the wilderness, the views, joys of camping, campfire cooking, all the things.
 But, we choose where to paddle for the whitewater and we love it.

 You can take expensive courses in whitewater paddling and squeeze all the learning into a few days, but this handbook is meant to help you learn the content without or alongside that—as long as you’re with someone who does know what they’re doing.
-And maybe, if don’t have anyone in your circle that can help you learn, you and your paddling crew can ease your way into whitewater canoeing with this information.
+And maybe, if you don’t have anyone in your circle that can help you learn, you and your paddling crew can ease your way into whitewater canoeing with this information.

-Perhaps the biggest first lesson for canoeing in moving water is that it’s not all up to you, the paddlers.
-The river has its own will and will push and pull your boat in ways that you won't expect, and often can’t overcome.
-If you expect to paddle a rapid like you would a car on a road, you’re in for a humbling experience.
+Perhaps the biggest first lesson for canoeing in moving water is that it’s not all up to you, the paddler(s).
+You need to get over yourself a bit.
+The river has its own desires and will push and pull your boat in ways that you won't expect, and often can’t overcome.
+If you try to paddle a rapid like you would a car on a road, you’re in for a humbling experience.
 Many novices are frustrated by the canoe not responding as they think it should and find themselves being pushed around at the whim of the seemingly arbitrary and absurd forces of the river.
-However, if you learn to approach the river with a respectful understanding that you have to work together with the river and its forces, and work within the limits of what the river will permit, you’ll feel a great deal of control over your boat and will have a blast.
-But in order to have this sort of 'conversation' with the river, you need to learn about those forces.
-We'll cover that too.

 If you think whitewater tripping might be your thing (though be careful of the bug!) read on and enjoy.
 We hope that you find this information useful.